 But any linguist or translation vendor will tell you it isn’t that easy.
 Translation can be very subjective.
 Many times, there are several ways to say something in a different language.
 At other times, there’s no easy way to say it.
-Words can take on new meaning, carry different significance and sometimes lack an exact translation.
+Words can take on new meanings, carry different significances and sometimes lack an exact translation.

 Terminology management helps you master the three pillars of your translation program: